 9.1 - ICANN67 Planning / Questions for lunch with the ICANN Board

-This item was postponed as there will be no lunch meeting with the Board
+This item was postponed as there will be no lunch meeting with the Board.

 9.2 - Council consideration of the draft GNSO Council public comment to the Draft FY21-25 Operating & Financial Plan and Draft FY21 Operating Plan & Budget, due on 25 February.

 John McElwaine, chair of the SCBO, asked that councilors, especially those involved in the PDP3.0 work effort or with project management experience, review the comments and provide input.
-Berry Cobb added that tthe final draft would be submitted to Council on the 23 February 2020 for a last review, and then submitted as GNSO Council public comment on the 25 February 2020.
+Berry Cobb added that the final draft would be submitted to Council on the 23 February 2020 for a last review, and then submitted as GNSO Council public comment on the 25 February 2020.

 Action item: